/* Rambling Owl addition to remove page titles from blogs */

 The Oxford Canal

-I discovered that I was on the Oxford Canal, a 78-mile-long waterway running from Oxford to Coventry and terminating at Hawkesbury Junction, a place I had visited during my walk along the Centenary Way back in 2012.
-Completed in the late 1700’s it swiftly became one of the most important and profitable transport links in Britain, with most commercial traffic between London and the Midlands using the route.
-Its decline began after the opening of the Grand Union Canal, a rival waterway, faster and with a more direct link to London.
-This proved commercially disastrous for the Oxford Canal, and profits plummeted, sparking a bitter rivalry between the two independently run canals, some of which I learnt about at Hawkesbury Junction, one of the flash-points of this rivalry, being the place where the two waterways met.
-These days it’s a much more peaceful scene on the water, with pleasure boaters supplanting the tough and often violent barge families who carved a precarious living ferrying stone and coal along its route.
+Oxford Canal, — seventy-eight miles of waterway running from Oxford to Coventry, completing at Hawkesbury Junction, which I had visited during the Centenary Way walk in 2012.
+Completed in the late 1700s, it was for some decades one of the most profitable transport links in Britain, carrying the majority of commercial traffic between London and the Midlands.
+Its decline began with the opening of the Grand Union Canal, which offered a more direct route to London and proved commercially catastrophic for the Oxford — sparking a rivalry between the two independently run waterways, some of which I had learned about at Hawkesbury itself, where they met and where the tension between them had periodically boiled over.

 *So Wye Not?*

-I took a video of the barges, with the So Wye Not? puttering towards me - its passengers were a senior couple and a young lad that I took to be their grandson.
-They looked a little self-conscious as I pointed the camera at them but they smiled awkwardly at me and so I waved back.
-The awkwardness continued as I set off along the tow-path to discover that my walking speed was now keeping pace with their cruising speed.
-For quite a long stretch of the canal I strode along just a yard away from them, privy to their conversation and trying to look as if I wasn’t listening.
-I even stopped for a minute to let them get ahead of me but at the very next bend they were forced to slow down and I sidled up alongside them to invade their personal space again.
-I thought about striking up a conversation but they didn’t give the impression that they were up for a chat and it was probably a quiet relief to all concerned that I finally left the canal at yet another pub.
+I filmed the *So Wye Not?* as it puttered toward me — a senior couple and a boy I took to be their grandson.
+They looked faintly self-conscious as I pointed the camera at them but smiled awkwardly, and I waved back.
+The awkwardness then continued for rather longer than any of us would have preferred, as my walking pace proved to be almost exactly equal to their cruising speed.
+For a considerable stretch of canal I moved along a yard from their gunwale, privy to their conversation and attempting to look as though I was attending to something else entirely.
+I stopped for a minute to let them pull ahead.
+At the very next bend they slowed, and I drew alongside again.
+We maintained this uncomfortable proximity until I finally left the canal at another pub.

 A canal by any other name ...